-In general, the research results show that the expected return of shareholders can be considered as a suitable tool for shareholders against the low quality of information disclosure; It means that if managers neglect the interests of shareholders by adopting opportunistic behavior in the position of managing and controlling the affairs of the company, shareholders can fine the managers and limit their freedom of action by demanding higher expected returns.
+In general, the research results show that shareholders' expected return can be considered a suitable tool for shareholders against the low quality of information disclosure.
+It means that if managers neglect the interests of shareholders by adopting opportunistic behavior in managing and controlling the company's affairs, shareholders can fine the managers and limit their freedom of action by demanding higher expected returns.
 The result of this appropriate action will be to balance the interests of the game parties.
-Also, if the managers disclose high-quality information, the shareholders by demanding low expected returns can prevent the waste of the company's resources and encourage the managers to better pursue the company's interests, the result of which will be the optimization of the utility of both sides of the game.
-Also, the results of the research showed that at present, the audits performed by auditors do not have such a significant difference from each other in terms of quality, and it cannot be considered as a protective shield for shareholders to balance their interests against the low quality of information disclosure, took Improving the quality of audits performed by auditors can be an effective step towards protecting the interests of shareholders in joint-stock companies and adjusting the conflict of interests in the relations between managers and shareholders in order to optimize the interests of both parties.
+Also, if the managers disclose high-quality information, the shareholders by demanding low expected returns, can prevent the waste of the company's resources and encourage the managers to better pursue the company's interests, the result of which will be the optimization of the utility of both sides of the game.
+Also, the results of the research showed that at present, the audits performed by auditors do not have such a significant difference from each other in terms of quality, and it cannot be considered as a protective shield for shareholders to balance their interests against the low quality of information disclosure.